GerritCodeReview/k8s-gerrit/operator/README.md

   by the tests and named `tls-secret`, e.g. by using Gardener to manage DNS and certificates.

+A sample setup for components required in the cluster is provided under `$REPO_ROOT/supplements/test-cluster`.
+Some configuration has to be done manually (marked by `#TODO`) and the `deploy.sh`-script can be used to install/update all components.

 In addition, some properties have to be set to configure the tests:

 - `rwmStorageClass`: Name of the StorageClass providing RWM-access (default:nfs-client)